-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Haloalkanes & Haloarenes – Chemical Reactions – 3”.
+This set of Class 12 Chemistry Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Haloalkanes & Haloarenes – Chemical Reactions – 3”.

 1. What is the correct order of reactivity of haloalkanes towards β-elimination reactions?